SocialHackersAcademy/curriculum/README.md

-# HackYourFuture Curriculum
+# Social Hackers Academy Curriculum

-> Here you can find an overview of the HackYourFuture program.
+> Here you can find an overview of the Social Hackers Academy Curriculum program.
 It gives insight in how our program is structured, organized, what you can expect from the modules that we teach and last but not least where we teach and where you can find support during the week.
 Our half year course is divided into modules that last 3 weeks with exception of the project module that lasts 6 weeks.
 Below you can find a short listing of the contents and deliverables/learning goals of the different modules.
 The headers of the different modules link to the actual repositories that are used by teachers to post assignments/reading materials etc. Be aware that some of the modules make use of more than one repository.

 - Are you a new teacher?
 Take a look [here](https://github.com/HackYourFuture/curriculum/blob/master/i-am-a-new-teacher.md) for some practical tips on how to get started!
 - Are you a new student?
 Take a look at our [Student Manual](https://drive.google.com/file/d/1P-T72skzXP8bDTuIriEOFc5BKr4lPQgr/view) to see how to prepare for your first class!

 ## Overview

-The HackYourFuture curriculum consists of 8 modules, spread over 7 months.
+The curriculum consists of 8 modules, spread over 7 months.
 Each module has a duration of 3 weeks, with the exception of [React](https://www.github.com/hackyourfuture/react) (5 weeks) and [Project](https://www.github.com/hackyourfuture/project) (7 weeks).

 In the following diagram you'll find the sequence of all the modules included: